nimrahkaur/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/lab_test.md

 `Healthcare Settings > Laboratory Settings > Require Lab Test Approval`

-This will ensure that emailing or printing of Lab Tests can only be done after Approval of the Lab Test by the Lab Test Approver.
+This will ensure that emailing or printing of Lab Tests can only be done after Approval of the Lab Test by Lab Test approver!

 {next}